Justice Department wants to know if Facebook and Twitter are 'intentionally stifling the free exchange of ideas'

-Attorney General Jeff Sessions will look into whether Facebook and Twitter are "intentionally stifling the free exchange of ideas on their platforms" in a meeting with state attorneys general this month, a move that should keep pressure on the social media sites even after Wednesday's Congressional hearings are over.
+In a meeting with state attorneys general this month, US Attorney General Jeff Sessions will look into whether Facebook and Twitter are "intentionally stifling the free exchange of ideas on their platforms," a move that should keep pressure on the social media sites even after Wednesday's congressional hearings are over.

-The US Justice Department announced the meeting on a day when senators and representatives grilled Facebook Chief Operating Officer Sheryl Sandberg and Twitter Chief Executive Jack Dorsey.
-The social networks are in the hot seat because their sites have proven susceptible to Russian influence campaigns, abuse, bogus information and incitements to violence, but it's the more recent issue of political neutrality that the Trump administration chose to focus on.
+The Justice Department announced the meeting on a day when senators and representatives questioned Facebook Chief Operating Officer Sheryl Sandberg and Twitter Chief Executive Jack Dorsey.
+The social networks are in the hot seat because their sites have proved susceptible to Russian influence campaigns, abuse, bogus information and incitements to violence, but it's the more recent issue of political neutrality that the Trump administration chose to focus on.

 "We listened to today's Senate Select Committee on Intelligence hearing on foreign influence operations and their use of social media platforms closely," Justice Department spokesman Devin O'Malley said in a statement.
 "The attorney general has convened a meeting with a number of state attorneys general this month to discuss a growing concern that these companies may be hurting competition and intentionally stifling the free exchange of ideas on their platforms."

-Dorsey defended Twitter against accusations that the company is biased against conservatives testified that Twitter tries to be neutral.
+Dorsey defended Twitter against accusations that the company is biased against conservatives, saying Twitter tries to be neutral.
 The issue has come to a head with Trump's accusation in July that Twitter "shadow bans" conservatives, a charge Twitter denies.

 Facebook and Twitter didn't immediately respond to requests for comment.